codewithdark-git/Building-LLMs-from-scratch/README.md

 ###  Build Models

-FaseehGPT is an advanced pipeline for training a GPT-style language model specifically designed for the Arabic language.
+- ***FaseehGPT*** is an advanced pipeline for training a GPT-style language model specifically designed for the Arabic language.
 [FaseehGPT](https://github.com/alphatechlogics/FaseehGPT)

+- ***Urdu-LM*** is an advanced training pipeline for building a Mixture-of-Experts (MoE) language model tailored specifically for the Urdu language, enabling more efficient, scalable, and high-quality natural language understanding and generation..
+[Urdu-LM](https://github.com/codewithdark-git/Urdu-LM-MOE)

 ## 🛠️ Getting Started